-For instance, paid search has a higher conversion rate than YouTube, but that doesn’t mean the latter isn’t involved in the sale that paid search gets credit for.
+For instance, paid search has a higher conversion rate than YouTube, but that doesn’t mean the latter isn’t involved in the sale that paid search results gets credit for.

 Another vital factor in optimizing is the budget and search impression share.
-This is especially important when you are bidding on branded terms in your niche.
+This is especially important when you are bidding on branded search terms in your niche.

-Go over your impression share for locations where you defend the keywords for your brand, as well as any terms that often convert to sales for you.
+Go over your impression share for locations where you defend the keywords for your brand, as well as any search terms that often convert to sales for you.